applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

 The properties typed below as functions are callbacks which need to be invoked with the described payload when the relevant events are triggered.

-On tvOS, things are pretty straightforward.
+On **tvOS**, things are pretty straightforward.
 The functions from the javascript are received as `RCTBubblingEventBlock`, and can be invoked as a function, with a dictionary as argument.

 ```swift